hacks-guide/Guide-WiiU/docs/user-guide/introduction.md

 ### Uses of Homebrew and CFW
 > Among other things, it allows you to do the following:
 > * Use “ROM hacks” for games that you own
-> * Backup, edit, and restore saves for many games
+> * Backup, edit and restore saves for many games
 > * Play games for older systems with various emulators, using RetroArch or other standalone emulators
 > * Play out-of-region games
 > * Dump your Wii U game discs to a format that can be installed on your internal or external Wii U storage drive.